briantilburgs/toontools/README.md

 This library contains a Toon connection (ToonAPIv3) and a toontools script that can be used to access toon data/ settings and set values to Toon.

+This tool connects to Toon, downloads usage data and stores the data in Excel.

+Toon export tool: exporteer gebruiksdata van Toon, Toon export naar excel

 ## Create API keys
 For toontools to work you'll need an account to access the API, this can be created at: https://developer.toon.eu/